-Carl Cox has opened up about the current state of techno in a new interview.
+Carl Cox has opened up about how he feels Martin Garrix is the face of the future of electronic music in a new interview with DJ Mag.

 John Ochoa is the editor-at-large of DJ Mag North America.
 You can find him living his best life on Twitter.